 Intruder.
-An SSR transponder-equipped aircraft within the surveillance range of ACAS for which ACAS has an established track.
+[An aircraft for which ACAS has an established track.]

 Own aircraft.
 The aircraft fitted with the ACAS that is the subject of the discourse, which ACAS is to protect against possible collisions, and which may enter a manoeuvre in response to an ACAS indication.